Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 The sequence diagram below shows data flow between the different systems to facilitate the personalization of the web channel, when using Web Experiments.

-![Sequence diagram showing how the Sitecore XM & Sitecore CDP interact when creating Web Experiments.][13]
+![Sequence diagram showing how the Sitecore XM & Sitecore SmartHub CDP interact when creating Web Experiments.][13]

 #### Creating Full Stack Experiments